junuxyz/junuxyz.github.io/content/_index.md

 {{< figure class="avatar" src="/images/avatar.jpg" alt="Avatar" >}}

 Hi.
-I'm an undergraduate student at Chung-Ang University.
+I'm Junu.
+I am undergraduate student at Chung-Ang University.
 I am double majoring in Psychology and Computer Science.
-I'm exploring various areas of AI, currently focusing on machine learning systems and GPU optimization, while also interested in reinforcement learning and data efficiency.
+I'm exploring various areas of AI, currently focusing on ML System and software/hardware co-design, while also interested in Reinforcement Learning and data representation.
 I read and take notes on some books. (book reviews: [here](https://junuxyz.notion.site/books/)).
 I also run a public [Notion page](https://junuxyz.notion.site/) where I document and share most of what I learn or think about.
 Outside academics, I work out daily and enjoy weekly sauna sessions.